prototypefund/Digital_Bargeld-docs/developers-manual.rst

   The entity/service that gives out digital cash in exchange for some other means of payment.

   In some contexts, using "Issuer" could also be appropriate.
   When showing a balance breakdown, we can say "100 Eur (issued by exchange.euro.taler.net)".
+  Sometimes we may also use the more generic term "Payment Service Provider" when the concept of an "Exchange" is still unclear to the reader.

 Refund
   A refund is given by a merchant to the customer (rather the customer's wallet)